mehdibn/BABEL/benchmark-data-generation/README.md

 <b>-threads n</b>       : execute using n threads (default: 1)

-<b>-producer dbname</b>       : specify the name of the DB to use (default: tn.lip2.integration.producers.BasicDB)
+<b>-producer dbname</b>       : specify the name of the DB to use (default: tn.lipsic.integration.producers.BasicDB)

 <b>-target n</b>        : attempt to do n operations per second (default: unlimited)